Skip to main content

 • Passes

-The API does not allow for bookings to be made, and you would need to create a button that, when selected, the customer gets directed to your Bookwhen site.
+The API does not allow for bookings to be made directly.
+Instead, you'll need to create a button that redirects customers to your Bookwhen site for booking.

-• Additionally, the API cannot pull the above information into your own CRM of choice as it currently does not allow for reporting metrics.
+Additionally, the API cannot pull this information into your CRM, as it does not support reporting metrics.

 Difference between API and iframe

-• A way to show your schedule on a separate website
+• Embed your schedule: The iframe allows you to display your Bookwhen schedule on a separate website.

-• Need permission from the browser to allow you to use an iframe
+• Browser permissions: You’ll need to grant permission from the browser to use the iframe on your site.

 Version 1.0.0 (deprecated)

 Our v1 API is now deprecated.
-The documentation is available here.
 If you require a v1 API access key for your account, please email support@bookwhen.com with your account link.

 Thank you! 🕺